Lesson 1: The Battle Over Reconstruction: The Aftermath of War

 As the Civil War drew to a close, the social, political and economic conditions within the rebellious southern states fueled discussion about how to restore them to the Union.
 This lesson plan will examine the nature and extent of some of these social, political and economic conditions and how they influenced the early thinking about and attempts at restoring the southern states to the Union.
 Students will consider the economic and material impact of the Confederacy’s defeat with the assistance of an interactive map that combines statistics and data with the thoughts and ideas of the people living through this difficult period.
 In coming to understand the physical and political devastation of the war, students will have a basis for better appreciating the challenges facing the nation as it worked toward devising a workable solution for Reconstruction.

-How did the experience of social and political upheaval of the Civil War influence people to think about the process of Reconstruction?
+How did the social, economic, and political upheaval of the Civil War influence the policies of Reconstruction?

-Demonstrate their ability to navigate through a statistical map interactive and use information gathered there to inform their understanding of the political, social and economic crisis confronting the nation during Reconstruction.
+Analyze data included in the statistical map interactive and incorporate this information within a position statement on the political, social, and economic crisis confronting the nation during Reconstruction.